imathew07/ccsf-computer-science/algorithms/insertion-sort/README.md

-# Insertion Sort
+# Insertion Sort Analysis

-Implementation of the insertion sort algorithm written in C++.
+A C++ implementation of insertion sort with performance analysis through array access counting.

 ## Description

-This project implements the insertion sort algorithm to organize elements in an array by repeatedly inserting each element into its correct position.
+This project implements the insertion sort algorithm and measures its performance by counting the number of array accesses during sorting.

+The algorithm is tested using arrays of different sizes to observe how the number of operations changes as the input size increases.

 ## Features

-- Sort arrays using insertion sort
+- Implement insertion sort
-- Compare and swap elements
-- Display sorted results
+- Generate random arrays
+- Count array accesses
+- Test multiple input sizes
+- Analyze algorithm behavior

 ## Concepts Practiced

-- Sorting algorithms
+- Insertion sort algorithm
 - Arrays
-- Loops
 - Algorithm analysis
 - Time complexity
+- Performance measurement
+- Loops and iteration

 ## Language

 C++

-## Purpose

-This project was developed as part of my Computer Science coursework at City College of San Francisco to practice implementing and understanding fundamental sorting algorithms.